 You are urged to take your LD MTTC during January of your internship year.

-Yes, if there are available teachers.
-If an intern wishes to complete the internship at the middle school level, this placement is usually for the full year.
+Elementary Education majors cannot intern at the middle school level.
+Secondary Education and Special Education candidates have the opportunity if there are mentor teachers available.
 The intern must pass their teaching subject MTTC in order to be placed at the middle school level.
-If an intern wants a placement for high school, this… Read More »
+If an intern wants a placement for high school, this would be… Read More »

 Whenever possible the intern will be assigned to classrooms within the same building or at least within the same district.